Fractional Brauer configuration algebras II: covering theory: A covering of fractional Brauer configurations induces a covering of fractional Brauer configuration categories

 \section{A covering of fractional Brauer configurations induces a covering of fractional Brauer configuration categories}

-In this section, we first recall (by a slight modifying) from \cite{MV-DLP} the definition of a covering of quivers with relations, and then show that a (regular) covering $\phi: E\rightarrow E'$ of fractional Brauer configurations in type S induces a (Galois) covering $f: (Q_E,I_E)\rightarrow (Q_{E'},I_{E'})$ of quivers with relations.
-The main results of this section are Theorem \ref{covering of f-BCs induces covering functor} and Proposition \ref{induce-Galois-covering-of-categories}.
-As an application, we show that every fractional Brauer configuration category in type MS is standard in the sense of Skowro\'nski \cite{Sk}.
+In this section, we first recall (by a slight modifying) from \cite{MV-DLP} the definition of a covering of quivers with relations, and then show that a (regular) covering $\phi: E\rightarrow E'$ of fractional Brauer configurations of type S induces a (Galois) covering $f: (Q_E,I_E)\rightarrow (Q_{E'},I_{E'})$ of quivers with relations.
+These results are the contents of Theorem \ref{covering of f-BCs induces covering functor} and Proposition \ref{induce-Galois-covering-of-categories}.
 We also obtain some general results about covering theory, such as a criterion for a locally bounded category to be simply connected, which is a beneficial complement of classical results.
+As an application, we show that every fractional Brauer configuration category of type MS is standard in the sense of Skowro\'nski \cite{Sk}.